-Search engine optimisation: everyone knows they need it, but few truly understand it.
+Search engine optimisation (SEO): everyone knows they need it, but few truly understand it.
 That’s just how Google and other search engines like it; they keep the rules of the game – the algorithm – closely guarded, so that no one can cheat the system.

 This makes the process of gaining SEO expertise a difficult one.
 You can’t just read and follow a set of instructions – it’s a matter of trial and error, of hearing about the experiences of others, and of continually adjusting and improving your methods.
 In the last ten years Google has released no fewer than seven major algorithm updates, on top of endless tweaks that it makes almost daily to its service.